 Assess businesses with a critical eye – are they a good fit with your cricket club and can you envisage being to offer something tangible in return?

 Grassroots cricket sponsorship offers excellent benefits to companies.
 Being seen to support local sporting, community-based, initiatives, teams and projects is also superb PR.

 With larger companies, they may well have a very specific corporate social responsibility policy; find out what that is currently.
 Think of it as a start of hopefully a long-term business relationship.
 Cricket clubs are run almost exclusively by unpaid volunteers with a passion for the game.

 That means putting in extra legwork, often around existing work commitments and busy lives but it’s worth it.

 A cricket club has any number of assets; partly dependent (but not exclusively so) on its size, budget and facilities.
 The greatest asset any cricket club has is its people.
-If you thinking of attracting a sponsor like a pub or brewery, there’s an obvious benefit to them if all those club members use it socially.
+If you thinking of attracting a sponsor like a gym or pub, there’s an obvious benefit to them if all those club members use it socially.

 4. Groundwork before even talking to a sponsor is essential.
 Whether it’s a new company or an existing sponsor you’re hoping will renew, take the time to find out what they’re up to; look through social media, news online and their website.
 Forewarned is forearmed, after all.